 Common EU asylum system »

-The Commission issued six proposals to revamp the EU's common asylum policy in spring 2016.
+The European Commission has issued a total of seven proposals to reform the EU’s common asylum policy.

 Voluntary and forced return »